microsoft/AzureTRE/docs/user-roles.md

 Example tasks:

 - Provision Azure TRE solution instances.
-- 2nd line support for TRE administrators, TRE workspace owners and Researchers when Azure TRE troubleshooting is required.
+- Second line support for TRE administrators, TRE workspace owners and Researchers when Azure TRE troubleshooting is required.
 - Work with the data engineer to connect the Azure TRE with the data platform.
 - Troubleshoot provisioning issues and failed deployments.
 - Manage TRE administrator users.